A Moebius inversion formula to discard tangled hyperbolic surfaces: Counting topological types of geodesics in tangle-free surfaces

-Keep in mind that $h(x_n)$ is homotopic to $h'(x_n)$, formed like in \eqref{e:h'} by a concatenation of $g_1(x_n)$, $g_2(x_n)$ and copies of $b(x_n)$.
-As a consequence of the construction, for any Riemannian metric on $S$, we have
+Keep in mind that $h(x_n)$ is homotopic to $\hbis(x_n)$, formed like in \eqref{e:h'} by a concatenation of $g_1(x_n)$, $g_2(x_n)$ and copies of $b(x_n)$.
+As a consequence of the construction, for any Riemannian metric on $S$, we have the following length inequalities. \begin{lem} For any $n \geq 0$,